esdc-devcop/esdc-devcop.github.io/guides/tfs-to-gccode.md

 > Even if it's look very different.

 It might be technically possible by custom writing a script using TFS and GitLab APIs; but I wouldn't recommend it.
-The platforms are diffrent engought that it could take more time to write the script than doing it manually.
+The platforms are different enough that it could take more time to write the script than doing it manually.
-The other benifit of doing it manually is forcing your team to remove redundant and outdated information.
+The other benefit of doing it manually is forcing your team to remove redundant and outdated information.
 (Don't move closed items.)

 ### What is the recommended approach for managing secrets in code?